 Augusta man killed in officer-involved shooting in Aiken County, new details released

 Apr.
-8—A man was shot during an encounter with an ATF agent and an officer assigned to the U.S. Marshals Service task force in Aiken County on Thursday morning.
+8—A man was shot and killed during an encounter with an ATF agent and an officer assigned to the U.S. Marshals Service task force in Aiken County on Thursday morning.

 The victim has been identified as 34-year-old Robert L. Wright of Augusta, according to a release from the Aiken County Coroner's Office.